All Episodes

 But how does Obamacare promote the general welfare?

-Well, I I think it is a step in the direction of providing health insurance for the United States.
+Well, I think it is a step in the direction of providing health insurance for the United States.

-Basically what you're saying is it's impossible to administer that.
+Basically, what you're saying is it's impossible to administer that.

 I disagree.

-It you can together on that.
+It's a bit together on that.

-The problem is that there is a group of of of conservative individuals who disagree philosophically with that, so they decided instead of trying to make it work, they're going to try to defund it.
+So they decided instead of trying to make it work, they're going to try to defund it.

-They're going to try to derail it.
+They're going to try to defund it.

 Wait a minute.